Leona Thurman

 Born in Russellville, Arkansas, Leona Pouncey Thurman attended Henderson Business College in Memphis before settling in Kansas City in 1931.
 She became attracted to the law profession as a career while working as a secretary for attorney James D. Pouncey, whom she married in 1937.
 Following her husband's death, Leona Pouncey attended Howard University Law School.
 She received her law degree in 1949 and became the first black woman to practice law in Kansas City.

 In 1969, she was one of 15 civic, business, and government leaders appointed by President Nixon to serve on a blue-ribbon panel to conduct a yearlong study of Defense Department organizations and management.
 Thurman, who served as president of the Southwest Bar Association, was also chair of the women's division of the World Peace Through Law Center.
-She received the C. Francis Stradford Award in 1960 from the National Bar Association.
+In 1960, the National Bar Association awarded her the C. Francis Stradford Award.

 Thurman continued to practice law at 1505 East 18th Street and devoted many hours to restoring the neighborhood as a jazz center.
 She died at her home on May 1, 1985, and was buried at Forest Hill Cemetery.